karim-mohamedd/DevOps-python-projects/Project1-RemoteServerHealthDashboard/README.md

-Here is an improved, clean, professional, and easy-to-read **README.md** for your project — simple but high-quality and ready for GitHub:

----

 # 🖥️ Remote Server Health Dashboard

 The **Remote Server Health Dashboard** is a lightweight Python tool that connects to remote Linux servers using SSH and displays their health status in a simple web interface.